HaxeFoundation/intellij-haxe/README.md

 Build
 -----

-This describes the command line build.
-To build from Intellij IDEA itself, see the [contributing](CONTRIBUTING.md) document to setup your development environnement.
+This describes the command line build on a Linux platform.
+To build from Intellij IDEA itself, see the [contributing](CONTRIBUTING.md) document to setup your development environment.
+Much more detail is provided there for command line build options as well.

 ###Dependencies
 - Ant